xtuml/bridgepoint/doc-internal/notes/136_del_mc3020_int.md

   The Watch project is old and no longer used.
 The Library and watchGenerics projects are now used from the test model repository and they no longer need to exist in the io.mdl.test plug-in.
 They are removed with this work.
+6.2  The work done for this issue address [3].
+The EDGE to CDT conversion utility is removed.
+This will remove the menu item as well as the BridgePoint startup check we perform.
+6.3  This work removes ```bp.utilities\src\...\VerifiyPreBuilderPresentAction.java```.
+This
+  was a utility check we performed at each startup to make sure that projects had been converted to use pre-builder.
+We now assume that all projects have been updated to use pre-builder, just as we are now assuming they are set up to use CDT.
+If a project is encountered that is not yet converted, the user must install BP 4.1.0, do the conversion, then proceed to use a newer version of the tool.

 7. Unit Test
 ------------
 7.1  Verify all JUnit tests pass